Can You Refinance a USDA Loan?

 • You must have been current on your mortgage payments for the past 180 days.

-• The home being refinanced must be the primary residence.
+• The home must be your primary residence.

 Pros and Cons of Refinancing With the USDA Loan Program